Alicepinch/roots-cafe/README.md

 #### Business Goals:

-- Create an impression of what the cafe is all about and their ethos.
+- Create an impression on what the cafe is all about and their ethos.
 - Encourage users to book a table/ get in contact.
 - Provide information users need to visit.
 - Inform the customer of Menu options.